microsoftgraph/windowsupdates-teamsbot-sample/README.md

 - Create [Azure Bot registration resource](https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&tabs=csharp) in Azure
     - Use the current `https` URL you were given by running ngrok.
 Append with the path `/api/messages` used by this sample
     - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
-    - __*If you don't have an Azure account*__ you can use this [Bot Framework registration](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework)
+    - Ensure that you've connected an [identity provider](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=dotnet%2Cdotnet-sample#create-the-identity-provider) to enable authentication.
 - Update the `.env` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration.
-(Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
+(Note the App Password is referred to as the "client secret" in the Azure portal and you can always create a new client secret anytime.)

 - __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the  `teamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)